 Here at KSF Orthopaedic Center, our physicians are experienced and can treat a wide variety of hand and wrist problems.
-With over 40 years of experience, our practice is one you can rely on, time and time again.
+With 45 years of experience, our practice is one you can rely on, time and time again.

 Carpal tunnel syndrome is one of the more common hand and wrist injuries.
 If you suffer from this condition, you may experience numbness, tingling, and pain.
-Our orthopedic doctor will inspect your hand and wrist and also order an x-ray and an EMG (electromyography) or an NCS (nerve conduction study).
-Noninvasive treatment for this condition includes wrist splints, non-steroidal anti-inflammatory medications, and cortisone injections.
+Our orthopedic doctor will inspect your hand and wrist to diagnose this problem and order an x-ray and an EMG (electromyography) or an NCS (nerve conduction study).
+Non-invasive treatment for this condition includes wrist splints, non-steroidal anti-inflammatory medications, and cortisone injections.

-If you have an accident involving your wrist and experience pain, swelling, or deformity of the injured wrist, you may be suffering from a wrist fracture.
+Suppose you have an accident involving your wrist and experience pain, swelling, or deformity of the injured wrist.
+In that case, you may be suffering from a wrist fracture.
 If you experience any of these symptoms, the hand and wrist specialists here at KSF Orthopaedic Center can help.

-A wrist sprain can be caused by an accident, such as being struck by an object or falling on your wrist.
+Wrist sprains can be caused by an accident, like being struck by an object or falling on your wrist.
 Our orthopedic therapy may include icing, elevation, anti-inflammatory medications, braces or casts, and physical therapy after we diagnose this issue.